rtamalin/scc-hypervisor-collector/doc/OBS_Maintenance_Workflow.md

 project.

-While an `_service` file is used to manage the retrieval of the sources, and the subsequent extraction of the spec file and systemd unit scripts, and update the changes file with PRs landed since last recent tag and last update, these actions currently need to be triggered manually.
+While an `_service` file is used to manage the retrieval of the sources, and the subsequent extraction of the [spec file](../scc-hypervisor-collector.spec) and [systemd unit scripts](../systemd), and update the changes file with details about the PRs landed since between the most recent tag and last update, as well as setting the spec file version appropriately, these actions currently need to be triggered manually.

 The recommended command sequence to use is as follows, replacing the placeholder OBS user account (`obsuser`) with your OBS user name: